nickphayes/nickphayes.github.io/_posts/2024-10-19-intuitions.md

 $$

 where $$ T(x) $$ denotes the output from a single, generic transformer block.
 Transformer based models typically stack many of these blocks in sequence, while reserving the majority ($$ \approx \frac{5}{6} $$) of learnable parameters for MLPs, with the remaining parameters ($$\approx \frac{1}{6}$$) reserved for attention.
 Barring some design choices bespoke to the target objective, as well as some additional performance considerations (e.g. normalization layers, parallelization), that's all there is to it.

+# Concluding Thoughts

+You may have heard fundamental models described as a big stack of matrix multiplication and linear algebra.
+Now, you have also *seen* the core architectural block of fundamental models---the transformer---described as a big stack of matrix multiplcation and linear algebra.
+Beyond this big stack of matrices, here's what's actually exciting about reducing models down to this level of mathematical granularity: we can build a better understanding of *how the hell models actually work*.
+For instance, we can
+- use insights from knot theory and differentiable manifolds to conceptualize models as untangling knots.
+Read more [here.](https://colah.github.io/posts/2014-03-NN-Manifolds-Topology/)
+- use insights from sparse coding and information compression to recover seemingly interpretable features from compressed representations.
+Read more [here.](https://transformer-circuits.pub/2023/monosemantic-features)
+- use insights from numerical optimization and numerical stability to visualize model internals.
+Read more [here.](https://distill.pub/2021/multimodal-neurons/)

+These are just a few of my favorites, but there's no shortage of ways in which mathematics can be used to enhance our ability to design, train, and understand sophisticated models.
+And it all starts with a big stack of linear algebra.

 ---